Roman funerary practices

 Roman funerary practices include the Ancient Romans' religious rituals concerning funerals, cremations, and burials.
 They were part of time-hallowed tradition (mos maiorum), the unwritten code from which Romans derived their social norms.
-Elite funeral rites, especially processions and public eulogies, gave the family opportunity to publicly celebrate the life and deeds of the deceased, their ancestors, and the family's standing in the community.
+Elite funeral rites, especially processions and public eulogies, gave the family an opportunity to publicly celebrate the life and deeds of the deceased, their ancestors, and the family's standing in the community.
 Sometimes the political elite gave costly public feasts, games and popular entertainments after family funerals, to honour the departed and to maintain their own public profile and reputation for generosity.
-The Roman gladiator games began as funeral gifts for the deceased in high status families.
+The Roman gladiator games began as funeral gifts for the deceased in high-status families.

 Funeral displays and expenses were supposedly constrained by sumptuary laws, designed to reduce class envy and consequent social conflict.
 The less well-off, and those who lacked the support of an extended family could subscribe to guilds or collegia which provided funeral services for members.
 Until their funeral and disposal, the dead presented a risk of ritual pollution.
 This was managed through funerary rituals which separated them from the world of the living, and consigned their spirit to the underworld.
 Professional undertakers were available to organise the funeral, manage the rites and dispose of the body.
 Even the simplest funerals of Rome's citizen and free majority could be very costly, relative to income.
 The poorest, and certain categories of criminal, could be dumped in pits or rivers, or left to rot in the open air.
 During plagues and pandemics, the system might be completely overwhelmed.
 Those who met an untimely or premature death, or died without benefit of funeral rites were believed to haunt the living as vagrant, restless spirits until they could be exorcised.